alfa-intellitech/ai-soft-collections/README.md

 - **Tags:** workspace, project management, knowledge management

 ### VirtualBox
 - **Description:** VirtualBox is a general-purpose full virtualization software for x86_64 hardware, targeted at laptop, desktop, server, and embedded use.
-It is a powerful open-source virtualization application for personal and enterprise use.
+It is a powerful open-source visualization application for personal and enterprise use.
 - **Website Link:** [VirtualBox](https://www.virtualbox.org/)
 - **Download Link:** [Download Here](https://www.virtualbox.org/wiki/Downloads)
 - **Price:** Free